Oluwadamilareolusakin/rock-paper-scissors/README.md

 # Rockpaper Scissors
 ## By Tolulope Olusakin

-> This is a rockpaper scissors game to while away time and have a bit of fun.
+> This is a rockpaper scissors game I created with witty celebratory comments to help you relax and have a bit of fun.

 ### [Give it a try](https://oluwadamilareolusakin.github.io/rock-paper-scissors/)